Shun-chem/ICoFit/README.md

 Please ask me for the .exe version, especially if you are not python user.

-You can also download the icon data of ICoFit from here.
+You can also download the icon of ICoFit from here.

+## ver.2
+From ver.2, ICoFit works in a console window.